What Causes A Power Steering Pump To Whine

 There are a few potential causes of power steering pump noise.
 One common cause is simply low fluid levels.
 When the fluid level gets low, air can get into the system and cause the pump to make noise.
 Another possibility is that the pump itself is going bad and needs to be replaced.
 If you hear a whining noise coming from your power steering pump, it’s best to have it checked out by a mechanic to diagnose the problem.

-See also What Happens If Power Steering Fluid Is Low
+See also What Happens if you Overfill Power Steering Fluid

 How to diagnose a whining power steering pump